Dr Nikki Fairchild

 I teach on the BA (Hons) Early Childhood Studies degree and and range of other degrees within the School.
 I am also the link tutor for our Foundation Degree in Early Years Care and Education.

 I am the School of Education and Sociology Associate Head (Research and Innovation) and work with the School Executive to support and develop strategic research opportunities.
-I am also the Department Research Degree Coordinator and am concerned with PGR applications, admissions and aspects of the PGR life cycle.

 I am happy to consider EdD/PhD inquiries from students who wish explore proposals in Early Childhood Education and Care.